tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 Each instance of a `bdqffdq:Implementation` MAY have zero to many `bdqffdq:producesResponse` object properties.

-Each instance of a `bdqffdq:Asssertion` SHOULD be the object of exactly one `bdqffdq:producesResponse` object property.
+Each instance of a `bdqffdq:Response` SHOULD be the object of exactly one `bdqffdq:producesResponse` object property.

 #### 3.2 Identifying the Test that produced a Response (normative)